rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 **Data organization**.
 After validating that the measurements could be clinically meaningful, we addressed the practical challenge of managing this large volume of data.
 To do this, we built an application that would serve the data such that clinicians and researchers could easily extract insights from it.
 We designed the application around the basic organization of the data, with natural segmentation of cohorts, patients, samples, and micro-organisms detected within each sample.

 **Encoding the questions**.
 Each layer of organization had associated questions.
-In addition to splitting the data according to these layers of organization, the application views (tables and visualizations) were responsive to questions at each layer of organization.
+In addition to splitting the data according to these layers of organization, we designed the application views (tables and visualizations) in order to be responsive to questions at each layer of organization.

 **Designing the views**.
-Each view in the application used the `bootstrap` framework, which take care of the basic layout.
-Each view was coupled to an associated `.html` template, url, and function in the `views.py` script.
+Each view uses the `bootstrap` framework, which takes care of the basic layout.
+Each view was also coupled to an associated `.html` template, url, and function in the `views.py` script.
 Each function receives parameters from the url string for that view (e.g., `p1` and `p2` below), generates objects (e.g., tables or graphs), and returns the objects to the `.html` template.

-Conviently, these objects can be Pandas dataframes using the `to_html()` method.
-By tagging a dataframe with relevant .css tags, it can be rendered nicely on the page.
-We easily be embedded links to other views in the table entries (below) and used `Dynatable.js`, interactive table plugin using jQuery.
+The objects returned by `views.py` present the data.
+Conveniently, Pandas dataframes can be re-cast as attractive tables using the `to_html()` method, which adds relevant `css` tags.
+We embedded links to other views in the table entries (below) and used `Dynatable.js`, interactive table plugin using jQuery.

 ```python
 def my_view(request,p1,p2):